polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 # The Hyperlambda task scheduler

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to create and persist tasks
+* How to schedule persisted tasks
+* How to automate creation of tasks and persist these for future execution

 With Magic you can create and administrate tasks, in addition to schedule tasks for execution some point into the future.
 This works by persisting dynamically declared Hyperlambda snippets into your Magic database, which again is just a thin wrapper around your C# slots, allowing you to dynamically orchestrate C# code to be